 Periodic reviews are meant to be a collaborative, positive approach to professional growth and development.
 The ultimate goal with periodic reviews is to provide Practitioners with objective data that will assist them in continually improving their clinical and professional skills, in addition to recognizing excellence and in turn providing high quality, safe patient care.

-In-depth reviews are primarily for the review process when considering moving a Practitioner from provisional to active staff category, or for locum tenens completing the first 6 to 12 months of service, Theyare intended to be used for periodic reviews of all Practitioners on a three year basis, The process for reviews is set out in Article 4.5 of the Bylaws.
+In-depth reviews are primarily for the review process when considering moving a Practitioner from provisional to active staff category, or for locum tenens completing the first 6 to 12 months of service.
+Theyare intended to be used for periodic reviews of all Practitioners on a three year basis, The process for reviews is set out in Article 4.5 of the Bylaws.

 The recommended format of the periodic performance review is based on the CanMEDS Framework and will include a self-assessment to be completed and brought to the review meeting with the Department Head or delegate.
 The Department Head may seek input from sources including a health record review, outcome measures, incident reports or complaints, multi-sourced feedback from team members, and interviews with appropriate senior staff.